dkpro/dkpro-argumentation/README.md

 ##### How-to

 1. Modify paths to gold data
-  - Modify `de.tudarmstadt.ukp.dkpro.argumentation.tutorial.ArgumentationCorpusDebugger` and set the `annotatedCorpusDir` variable to point to the gold data located in `gold.data.toulmin` directory
+  - Modify `org.dkpro.argumentation.tutorial.ArgumentationCorpusDebugger` and set the `annotatedCorpusDir` variable to point to the gold data located in `gold.data.toulmin` directory
 2. Run `ArgumentationCorpusDebugger`
   - It will print annotated argument components, relations, and other info to the std. out
 3. Explore it further!
-  - Have a look at `de.tudarmstadt.ukp.dkpro.argumentation.io.writer.ArgumentDumpWriter` from the `de.tudarmstadt.ukp.dkpro.argumentation.io.writer` package which shows how to access the argument components, their text, tokens, sentences, etc.
+  - Have a look at `org.dkpro.argumentation.io.writer.ArgumentDumpWriter` from the `org.dkpro.argumentation.io.writer` package which shows how to access the argument components, their text, tokens, sentences, etc.

 &copy; 2013-2016 UKP